Tariffs on Mexican, Canadian and Chinese Goods Could Affect These Cars the Most

 Some vehicles are produced in multiple countries; they’re noted above.
 You can always check the window sticker of a car you’re interested in to know for sure where that particular vehicle was assembled.

 Additionally, the data don’t account for new-for-2025 models or supply chains that are already shifting.
-Volvo, for example, was already in the process of moving its upcoming U.S.-market EX30 production to Belgium as additional tariffs on Chinese-made EVs were announced this summer.
+Volvo, for example, was already in the process of moving its upcoming U.S.-market EX30 production to Belgium as additional tariffs on Chinese-made EVs were announced in the summer of 2024.

 More From Cars.com: